ryanthayil/YOLO-Object-detection/README.md

 - Real-time object detection using YOLOv8 Nano
 - Live webcam feed with bounding boxes and labels
 - Runs on CPU (or GPU if available)

+**ULTRALYTICS COVERS**
+-torch (PyTorch)
+-numpy
+-matplotlib
+-tqdm
+-Other internal YOLO utilities
+-So you don’t need to add torch or numpy manually — ultralytics handles it.

 **SETUP ENVIRONMENT**